HeyMaslo/maslo-persona/README.md

 # maslo-1a
 data viz for Maslo's persona module

+0. Install node ( * If not installed )
+1. Install npm ( * If not installed )
-npm i && npm run start
+2. > npm i && npm run start

-browse to localhost:5000
+3. Browse to localhost:5000 ( google chrome only for now )